-The image above was shot at Sangla, north of Shimla.
-I knew I needed to go somewhere dark as seen from DarkSiteFinder.
+The image above was shot at Sangla, a bit north of Shimla.
+I knew I needed to go somewhere with very little light pollution.
+DarkSiteFinder to the rescue.

-The sky there was pretty darn clear.
+The sky there was clear.
 I chose a spot close to our room with minimal light pollution and a view of the mountains during the day.

 I used the Night Sky app to figure out where the milky way would be, although I didn’t really need it.
-The milky white colours were visible to the naked eye!
+The milky white of the galaxy was visible to the naked eye.

 In any case, you need to look for the Sagittarius constellation and point your camera roughly in that direction.

-For this part all I can suggest is that you take a couple of test shots and adjust your settings as neccessary.
+For this part all I can suggest is that you take a couple of test shots and adjust your settings as necessary.
 For the exposure, follow the 500 rule:

 Divide 500 by your lens’ focal length.

-This works really well in avoiding star trails.
-My camera did not have a full frame sensor so I had to multiply the focal length by 1.5.
+This works really well for avoiding star trails.
+My camera did not have a full frame sensor so I had to multiply the focal length by \(1.5\).

 Each image was well exposed and you could see the milky way pretty clearly so I ended up taking about 15 images in total.
 It is of utmost importance that you do not move the camera at all during these.